AlDanial/cloc/README.md

 python     Python-2.7.10/Mac/Modules/folder/_Foldermodule.c                                                  306        3 0.970873786407767
 ```

-**What are the ten longest files (based on code lines) that have no comments at all?
-Exclude header, .html, and YAML files.**
+**What are the ten longest files (based on code lines) that have no comments at all?   header, .html, and YAML files.**

 ```
 prompt> sqlite3 code.db 'select project, file, nCode from t